 Sugars and grains promote the action and growth of many bacteria.
 Eliminating or reducing your intake of sugar, sugar-laden products and grains will help to eliminate bad breath.
 Of course, this move can also help you to maintain or lose weight and improve your overall health, too.

-I recommend that you temporarily try going completely grain-free and eliminating all sugar from your diet.
+You may want to try going completely grain-free and eliminating all sugar from your diet.
 Replace sugar and processed grains with foods including:

 - High-protein foods